Law Firm in India

 PRIVATE PLACEMENT/ PREFERENTIAL ALLOTMENT:

-A private placement offer letter is issued to such number of persons not exceeding 50 but limited to 200 in a financial year and the allotment of shares through private placement is to be approved by the shareholders through a special resolution only.
+A private placement offer letter is issued to people not exceeding 50 but limited to 200 in a financial year.
+The allotment of shares through private placement must be approved by the shareholders through a special resolution only.
 A complete record of private placement offers is to be kept by the company and is to be filed with the registrar and to SEBI (for listed company).

 RIGHTS ISSUE: